driver733/blog/static/about.md

 ---

 Hello!
-My name is Mikhail Yakuhsin.
+My name is Mikhail Yakushin.
 I am a software developer.
 I write primarily in Java, but I am also familiar with Swift.
 My main focus is OOP programming.